How to Use

 -

-How can I use A-B looping for language learning or shadowing?
+How can I use segment repeat for language learning or shadowing?

-Start with a tight A-B range, enable Repeat, and slow down when possible.
+Start with a tight range, enable Repeat, and slow down when possible.
 Widen the range once you can shadow comfortably.
-For a longer walkthrough, see YouTube listening practice and A-B loops.
+For a longer walkthrough, see YouTube listening practice with segment repeat.